 - Students must also submit a letter of support from one of their major professors.
 The professor should email the letter of support directly to SMT’s Executive Director with the following in the message line: “recommendation for international travel grant”

 - To apply for a travel grant, please fill out the online Travel Grant application form.
 You must log in first in order to fill out this form.
-If you are having trouble with the online form, please email the Executive Director.
+If you are having trouble with the online form, please contact the SMT Executive Director.

 - The attachments requested should be in a standard file format, such as a Microsoft Word .doc file or a .pdf.